sap-tutorials/Tutorials/tutorials/cv-package-aicore-setup/cv-package-aicore-setup.md

 [ACCORDION-BEGIN [Step 10: ](Start Jupyter Notebook)]

-On the terminal, navigate to folder which you will be using for this the tutorial (must not be GitHub synced, as in the folder you will store sensitive information).
-Here my folder is `C:/aicore-test`
+Navigate to folder that you are using for this the tutorial (must not be GitHub synced, as in the folder you will store sensitive information).
+Here the folder is `C:/aicore-test`

-Execute the following on terminal.
+Execute the following to start the Jupyter notebook.

 ```BASH
 jupyter notebook
 ```

-This would start the Jupyter environment like shown below and automatically open the Jupyter Environment in your default browser.
+This starts the Jupyter notebook like shown below and automatically opens the notebook in your default browser.

 !![image](img/start-jupyter-notebook.png)

 > **IMPORTANT:** DO NOT close the terminal which started the Jupyter notebook while using the notebook.
-The webpage is just an interface to this terminal.
+The webpage is an interface to this terminal.

-The Jupyter environment should look similar to the screenshot below.
+The Jupyter notebook should look similar to the screenshot below.

 !![image](img/jupyter-start-screen.png)